 The Primal Power of Fear

 Some people have also seen wolves as symbols of fear and predation.
 Early Christians in Europe often regarded wolves as a symbol of fear and evil.
 Their predatory instincts were seen as something negative.
-The Calvinist settlers in North American had the attitude that nature was cruel and contained a natural evil that was in opposition to Christian people.

 Thus, the wolf came to be seen as a symbol of fear, power, predation, and evil.
 Though this interpretation seems a world away from the positive connotations that Native Americans attached to the Great Wolf spirit, there is still the pervading sense that wolves are a powerful symbol, whether for good or bad.

-The Idea of the Lone Wolf
+The Lone Wolf Tattoo

 There is also the idea of the lone wolf that has strong appeal for many people with independent minds.
 In this context, the wolf is seen as the ultimate survivor going it alone.